Olian04/AvoidTheAnimals/README.md

 # AvoidTheAnimals
-Is a small game i created in an afternoon.
+A small game i created in an afternoon.